chrplr/linux-tips/docs/linux_howto.rst

 Note that you can always go back to your home directory by just typing ``cd`` (without argument).

+Recommandation: install `cdhist <https://github.com/bulletmark/cdhist>` to keep a trace of visited directories._

 List files and subdirectories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~